Kristina01111000/Drws_site/README.md

 - Make a sample poll with random stuff in it so we can see how they work
 - Can we connect the poll answers to the individual user?
 - Get an email started for users, for the documentary
-- Change wellness check to “avoidance of”
+- Change wellness check to “avoidance of” -> changed, need to put it on the website
 - Go over personhood score question
 	- a. got 4 element balance or "personhood" score - actually need help understanding what my actual score is, is it a number or total of all percentages?